ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

 ---

 [^xz]: I looked a bit into how the xz backdoor worked and I'm not 100% sure that something as simple as this would have stopped it.
 Later on once I have a working sandbox I'll see if I can test that!
+[^syscalls]: Whenever any program running on your computer wants to do something like read a file, open a network connection, it has to ask the operating system for permission.
+It does this by telling the OS what it wants to do, and then giving control to the OS.
+The OS will (after checking things like that the program is allowed to do what it's trying to do) carry out the request, and then return control to the program.
+[^shared-object]: One method of calling third party code is to use shared objects.
+We tell our code that we expect there to be a function with a certain name living in a certain shared object file, and then that file will be loaded into our process memory so that we can call the function.
+This can (very roughly) tell us where a piece of code came from.
 [^arm]: This is both because I'm on an ARM laptop, and because I've dealt with x86 assembly and calling conventions before but never ARM.
 This seemed as good a time as any to jump in!
 [^redirects]: Originally I was using `process::Command`, which would have given me this for free.
 Unfortunately it seems like somewhere inside `process::Command` is an extra call to `clone` that I couldn't quite track, so we're going to roll our own for now.
 In a real application we'd maybe try to do some more debugging on that to get the nicer interface.
 [^signals]: The main one is signal handling.
 It seems like signals can be tricky with `ptrace`, and while I'm sure it's possible to handle nicely (debuggers must have some way of dealing with it) it's not particularly relevant to the concept we want to prove here.